The Benefits of Getting Rid of Your Popcorn Ceiling

 It was a common ingredient in popcorn ceilings, but because of its health hazards, it was banned in 1977.
 However, many companies still continued using left-over materials containing asbestos for another year or so.

-Asbestos fibres can cause lung disease, scarring of the lungs, and lung cancer when inhaled in large quantities.
-But asbestos isn't dangerous if it's undisturbed or contained.
+Asbestos fibres can cause lung disease, scarring of the lungs, and lung cancer when inhaled in large quantities, but asbestos isn't dangerous if it's undisturbed or contained.
 Also, not all asbestos is created equal.
 Of the six types, some are far more dangerous to your health than others.

 You might not want to run the risk in your home all the same.
 You can't tell if a surface contains asbestos unless you test it.
 It's not visible to the naked eye.
 You'll have to obtain a sample of the ceiling and send it to a laboratory that specializes in identifying asbestos.

-A Dust Trap
+A Dust Trap That Impacts Air Quality

 Increasing Your Home’s Re-Sale Value